Sometimes the analogy is made with the world of analog photography and is colloquially called digital negative, referring to the opposite of the film.

 This mosaic is known as an RGB filter or RGB pattern.

-In these patterns, more importance is given to green, which is usually the wavelength where the sensor’s efficiency (its sensitivity) is highest.
+More importance is given to green in these patterns, usually the wavelength where the sensor’s efficiency (its sensitivity) is highest.
 That information from the greens better represents the brightness of the scene.

-When we take a photo with a sensor of this type, it is as if we had taken 3 photos in black and white, from the light filtered by the color filters.
+When we take a photo with a sensor of this type, it is as if we had taken three pictures in black and white from the light filtered by the color filters.

-- A 6MP black and white image corresponding to the blue channel
+- A 6MP black and a white image corresponding to the blue channel

-- A 6MP black and white image corresponding to red tones
+- A 6MP black and a white image corresponding to red tones

 Each of these 3 ‘images’ is often called a channel: red channel, green channel, blue channel.

 But you have to take the context into account.
-These channels are not exactly the same as the color channels of a final image (JPEG, TIFF …)
+These channels are not the same as the color channels of a final image (JPEG, TIFF)

 What is the RAW file?

-The RAW file contains an exact copy of the RAW values that have been generated by the sensor.
+The RAW file contains an exact copy of the RAW values that the sensor has generated.